nt246/NTRES6940-data-science/analysis/lesson5-collaboration-part2.md

 Note that we have changed the output theme and added a table of contents.

-Again, **it will probably take a few minutes for your changes to become active on your github.io page**, so don't despair if you don't see anything different right away.
+Again, **it will probably take a few minutes for your changes to become active on your github.io page**, so don't despair if you don't see anything different online right away.
 We can inspect our changes in RStudio's Viewer in the bottom left pane in the meantime.

 Make sure that the Partner who didn't change the `_site.yml` file pulls the updated version from GitHub.